EricBoittier/Multiwfn_3.8_dev_bin_Linux/README.md

 - Use `grid2npz` to evaluate grid-based properties (ESP, vdW potential).
 The resulting NPZ stores the grid point coordinates and property values in atomic units.
+- Use `convert` to let Multiwfn export a loaded wavefunction (e.g. `.molden`) as an `.mwfn` file that downstream tooling can read without additional prompts.
+  The source format must contain basis function information; otherwise Multiwfn cannot produce an `.mwfn` export.

 ## Conda Environment